 Risks and Concerns

-As at the year end, the Company had one Wholly Owned Subsidiary (WOS) and two Step Down Subsidiaries (SDS), all of which are incorporated outside India.
+As at the year end, the Company had one Wholly Owned Subsidiary and two Step Down Subsidiaries (SDS), all of which are incorporated outside India.
 The financials of all these subsidiaries have been consolidated and the financial and other information have been furnished in the Consolidated Financial Statement (CFS) attached to this Report.

-During the year under review the WOS set up AMCHEM Speciality Chemicals UK Limited as its WOS which acquired Notedome Limited.
-Thus, AMCHEM, UK and Notedome have become the SDS of MPL during the year.
-AMCHEM, Singapore continues to explore other opportunities for acquisition of existing overseas facilities to further improve the global presence of MPL.
-It has been reported that options for taking up other activities such as trading, transaction facilitations, business & project consultancy are also looked at by the subsidiary.
+During the year under review, the total income of AMCHEM, Singapore was US$ 1.62 million (र 11.35 crore) and the profit for the year was US$ 870,903 (र 6.09 crore).
+AMCHEM, Singapore continues to explore other opportunities for acquisition of existing overseas facilities to further improve the global presence of MPL, besides taking up other activities such as trading, transaction facilitations, business and project consultancy.

 Notedome Limited, UK

 Notedome, established in 1979, is a System House with more than 30 years experience, manufacturing Neuthane Polyurethane Cast Elastomers catering to customers across 45 countries.
 Neuthane polyurethanes are used in diverse range of industries and applications, in the automotive sector for anti-roll bar, suspension and shock bushes for buses, trucks and other high performance vehicles, limit or bump stops, material handling etc. and in the agriculture sector for Rollers, Harvester components and idler wheels on track laying tractors.

 Environment and Safety